shanks005/Automated-Fan-and-Light-System/README.md

 # Automated-Fan-and-Light-System

 ## 📌 Project Overview
-We have designed a system that automatically controls fans and lights based on the number of people entering a room.
+For our Microcontrollers course Mini Project my teammates and I have designed a system that automatically controls fans and lights based on the number of people entering a room.
 The system uses an **8051 microcontroller** and **infrared sensors** for person detection.

 ## ⚙️ Functionality
 - **Person Detection:**